visweswar299/291862_MINI_PROJECT_PYTHON_/README.md

 then  enter (stop/STOP/Stop), it will run Testcases.

 myfile.txt is a file to store the entered values at the run time of the program.

+Also I have done simple project health management system.
+In this project user can store what he did eat or did exercise names and also retrieve what did he stored along date and time.